“According to human needs psychology, all human motivation can be explained as the desire to meet one or more of six primary human needs. These are

 The first need is for certainty.
-We want to feel safe, avoid pain and feel comfortable in our environment.
+We want to feel safe, avoid pain, and feel comfortable in our environment.
 Every individual needs to have some sense of certainty and security – a roof over one’s head, knowing where the next meal will come from, knowing how to obtain care when one is sick, knowing that a neighbor won’t attack us.
-These are just a few examples of what constitutes a basic sense of certainty.
+These are just a few examples of what constitutes an underlying sense of certainty.

 The second need is for uncertainty – for variety and challenges that will exercise our emotional and physical range.
 Everyone needs some variety in life.
 Our bodies, our minds, our emotional well-being all require uncertainty, exercise, suspense, surprise.

 The fourth need is for the experience of love and connection.
 Everybody needs connection with other human beings, and everyone strives for and hopes for love.
-An infant needs to be loved and cared for during a long period of time if it’s to develop normally.
+An infant needs to be loved and cared for during a long period if it’s to develop normally.
 Infants who are not held and touched will die.
 This need for love continues throughout our lives.
 It is epitomized by the concept of romantic love, the one person who will devote their life to us and make us feel complete.
-In some cultures romantic loves doesn’t exist, it’s replaced by the love of relatives, friends and tribe.
-Some people rarely experience love, but they have many ways of feeling connection with others – in the community or in the workplace.
+In some cultures, romantic loves don’t exist, it’s replaced by the love of relatives, friends, and tribe.
+Some people rarely experience love, but they have many ways of feeling a connection with others – in the community or in the workplace.
 The need to be loved is characteristic of all human beings.
-Code words for love/connection are: togetherness, passion, unity, warmth, tenderness and desire.
+Code words for love/connection are togetherness, passion, unity, warmth, tenderness, and desire.

 The fifth need is for growth.
-When we stop growing we die.
-We need to constantly develop intellectually, emotionally and spiritually.
+When we stop growing, we die.
+We need to continually develop intellectually, emotionally, and spiritually.
 We grow and change physically as we develop from infancy to adulthood and old age.
 We grow and change emotionally with every experience, and we grow intellectually as we respond to events and to the world around us.
-Anything that you want to remain in your life – your money, your health, your relationship, your happiness, love – must be cultivated, developed and expanded.
+Anything that you want to remain in your life – your money, your health, your relationship, your happiness, love – must be cultivated, developed, and expanded.
 Otherwise, it will degenerate.
 Some people satisfy the need to grow by working out physically or by reading books.
-Others need to study and learn constantly in order to feel that they are truly growing.
+Others need to study and continuously learn to feel that they are indeed growing.

 The sixth need is for contribution – to go beyond our own needs and to give to others.
-A life is incomplete without the sense that one is making a contribution to others or to a cause.
-It is in the nature of human beings to want to give back, to leave a mark on the world.
-Giving to others may mean giving time to community service, making a charitable donation, planting trees, writing a book, or giving to one’s children.
-Not only can everyone contribute in some way but contribution is essential to a sense of fulfillment and to happiness.
+Life is incomplete without the sense that one is making a contribution to others or to a cause.
+It is like human beings to want to give back, to leave a mark on the world.
+Giving to others may mean giving time to community service, making a charitable donation, planting trees, writing a book, or offering to one’s children.
+Not only can everyone contribute in some way, but the contribution is essential to a sense of fulfillment and to happiness.

 The first four needs – certainty, uncertainty, significance and love – are essential for human survival.
 They are the fundamental needs of the personality – everyone must feel that they have met them on some level, even if they have to lie to themselves to do so.

-The last two needs, growth and contribution, are essential for human fulfilment.
-They are the needs of the spirit, and not everyone finds a way to satisfy them although they are necessary for lasting fulfilment.
-When our needs for love, growth and contribution are satisfied, they tend to encompass all our other needs.
+The last two needs, growth and contribution, are essential for human fulfillment.
+They are the needs of the spirit, and not everyone finds a way to satisfy them although they are necessary for lasting fulfillment.
+When our needs for love, growth, and contribution are met, they tend to encompass all our other needs.
 When we focus on something beyond ourselves, most of our problems and sources of pain become less significant.